PIH/rwanda-server-build/README.md

-rwanda-server-build
+server-build
 ===================

-Build scripts for Rwanda IMB servers (reporting, test, demo, dev, etc)
+Build scripts for PIH OpenMRS servers (reporting, test, demo, dev, etc)

+Assumptions

+1. Use puppet for building servers and updating openmrs?
+2. Use scripts and cron for building staging server with latest versions of war, omods and db
+3. Trim database nightly on staging server

 Questions

-1. Should we use puppet for building servers?  updating openmrs?  updating database?
-2. Do we trim database nightly or on demand?
-3. How do we handle errors or recover from incomplete builds?
+1. How do we handle errors or recover from incomplete builds?
+2. Which user should run the scripts -- for staging server and puppet scripts?

 Steps